Lyrics to Demo Music

 Why put my Poetry to Music?

 I put my poetry to music because I’ve seen what happens to poetry books in the wild.
-I could spend the time and money to publish one, give it to someone who would accept it happily, admire the cool cover, and place it proudly on the coffee table like a decorative hostage.
-After a respectable amount of time, guilt from not reading it would migrate it to a distant bookshelf—or worse, a nearby drawer, kept handy just in case I ever showed up again.
-Eventually, it would be sold at a garage sale for a shiny nickel, never opened, never read.
+I could spend the time and money to publish one, hand it to someone who would graciously accept it, admire the cover, and place it proudly on the coffee table like a decorative hostage.
+After a respectable stretch of time, the guilt of not reading it would quietly exile it to a distant shelf—or worse, a drawer kept within reach in case I ever stopped by.
+Eventually, it would surface at a garage sale for a shiny nickel.
+Spine uncracked.
+Pages untouched.
+A noble casualty.

 How to access music?